Honda Inspire: Fifth generation (CP3; 2007)

 There are few exterior and interior differences between this Inspire and the Southeast Asian Honda Accord.
 Sales of this generation of the Inspire ended September 2012 in Japan.

-Sixth generation series CV4 and CV6 (2018–present)
+Sixth generation (CV4 & CV6; 2018)

 The sixth generation Inspire was released in 2018 as a sedan designed exclusively for the Chinese market.
 It is based on the North American tenth generation Honda Accord with a redesigned front and rear DRG.
 The sixth generation Inspire is made by Dongfeng Honda to replace the Spirior.

 It is available with either the 1.5-liter L15B7 inline-four or the 2-liter LFB11/12 inline-four.

+Seventh generation (CY; 2023)

+The seventh-generation Inspire, based on the eleventh-generation Accord, went on sale in late May 2023.